valentineezeh/crypto-quotes/README.md

 Deployment: https://railway.app

 # Note
-- To get more information about the backend and frontend, kindly cd into their respect folder and read the README file.
+- To get more information about the backend and frontend, kindly cd into their respective folder and read the README file.

 ## AUTHOR
 [Valentine Ezeh](https://github.com/valentineezeh/crypto-quotes)